-The last thing anyone wants is to cut their budgets.
-I know… You’re reading an article written by a creative ad agency.
+The last thing anyone wants is to cut their marketing budgets and changing digital marketing strategy.
+I know… You're reading an article written by a creative brand storytelling agency.
 What else could we say as we type this sitting over our almond lattes and gluten-free zero-sugar scones, but the data is there to prove it!
+Read how to do content marketing during a recession.

 Brands that have cut spending on marketing experience a 16% loss in sales during the first year and a whopping 25% in the second year post cuts.

 Yet here we are.
 Every marketing pro, ad agency, and production house are trying to weather the storm of uncertainty.
-So, strap in because here are a few tips and tricks to keep on producing engaging content when things get tight.
+So, strap in because here is a list of a few tips and tricks to keep on producing engaging content for your target audience when things get tight.
+Grab the list of recession marketing to-do list.
 To quote Epictetus,

 “It's not what happens to you, but how you react to it that matters.”

-Creative solutions make your videos stand out and keep your audience in the loop.
-You won’t be boring your B2B clients who wade through hundreds of bland meat-and-potatoes regular ol’ content during their research.
-Investing in creatives gives you the chance to stand out.
+Creative solutions make your video content stand out and keep your audience in the loop.
+You won't be boring your B2B clients who wade through hundreds of bland meat-and-potatoes regular ol' content during their research.
+Spending money on content creation gives you the chance to stand out.

 Good creative work is also evergreen.
+And everybody knows that evergreens are a must-haves in the marketing strategy.
 It last longer, you can reuse it, modify it which is more cost-effective than creating a new one.

 (At least until we all get replaced by AI, but that’s another article coming shortly.
 Probably an AI will write it :P)

 Customers often feel like an ATM.
 So, grab them by the hand and connect with them as the business partner you truly are.
-All successful endeavors are built on a solid foundation of trust.
+All successful endeavors are built on a solid foundation of trust and customer loyalty.
 And having trusted business partners around in times of turmoil is usually a good investment.

 I know, I know…. some of you don’t know how much a production will cost.
 You send out inquiries, you get asked to fill out briefs, then you get a couple of proposals, then it turns out the one everyone likes is too expensive, and now you have to jump hoops to re-allocate the budget… or start over again.